Click on the questions below for answers to the most frequently asked questions about this project.

 The dates, times and locations of these events will be determined before the event and posted to the project website.
 A notice will also be sent to subscribers who’ve asked to receive email notices about the project.

 The fourth public event will occur during the public comment period, which will begin after the MAC board has approved publication of the draft plan.
 Written comments about the draft Plan will be collected during this time.
 Members of the public will be invited to submit written comments through email or physical delivery during the comment timeframe.
-All written comments received will be published in the final report and included in the project record.

 Ultimately the MAC Board will need to approve the Plan.
 However, the document’s approval does not authorize any construction or related activities.
 For any of the proposed projects to be included in the Capital Improvement Program and be approved for funding and construction, an environmental evaluation and Board authorization are required.